OpenCollarTeam/opencollarteam.github.io/docs/Settings.md

 # The Settings Menu

 ## Print
 Save your settings by pressing Print.
+Then copy the readout to the .settings notecard in the Settings prim of your collar.
+To find the Settings prim, use Edit Linked or type [prefix] Show Storage to highlight the invisible prim.
 >[prefix] print settings

 ## Load